 In this doughboy fashion parade are Sgt.
 Miguel Gonzalez Co.
 B asst. squad leader from Taylor, Texas, and S Sgt.
 Normand Malo, Co.
 K squad leader from Woonsocket, R. I., who wear the dress of yesterday and today.
 For the latest on tomorrow's fashions, your quess is as good as ours.
 Hell Driver Prefers Car Risk to Combat Sweating out Jerry machine gun, rifle and morter fire in the ETO is not the only sweating Pfc.
 Don E. Sheahan of West Chicago, Ill.
 Co.
 I, has undergone.
 Don, prior to his career in the army, was a hell driver and daredevil.
 He entertained the dangerous way.
 "Because I was always picked up by the police for speeding, I determined to find a way in which I could legally speed as much as I chose.
 With this aim in mind, I decided to become a hell driver, a guy who takes more chances than are healthy for him.
 That was the beginning of my career," Sheahan said.
 Sheahan formed a troupe of four men.
-Because all of them hailed from West Chicago the troupe chose the name of We-Go Hell drivers" for themselves.
+Because all of them hailed from West chicago the troupe chose the name of Go Hell drivers" for themselves.
 Gradually the troupe gained recognition in their daredevil feats.
-With motor cycles they would race, leap off embankments or climb steep hills.
+With motor cycles they would race, leap off embank-ments or climb steep hills.
 "We often leaped over Greyhound buses in an old '34 Ford.
-My most extended the steep of the steep hills." citing and daring experience occurred when I first attempted to jump, with an old Ford, over four automobiles standing side by side.
-I started up the embank-ment and over the autos.
+My most exciting and daring experience occurred when I first attempted to jump, with an old Ford, over four automobiles standing side by side.
+I started up the embankment and over the autos.
 Before I knew what had happened I was falling nose first into the fourth auto.
 Miraculously, was not hurt although my Ford was wrecked.
 Later I found that the fall was caused because there had not been enough weight in the back of the car."
 The "We-Go Hell drivers" operated through the middle west and the east coast.
 They were competitors of the famous hell drivers, Lucky-Teter.
 Despite his ETO experiences, Don still wants to go back and take a chance at his former daredevil career.
-Quote of the Week By Camp Newspaper Service "The war will be over when our sons and husbands come home" Rep Helen Gahagan Douglas of California.

-the opportunity to visit the perfume fac- No matter what the subject, the chief tories at Grass.
-You can buy almost any point everyone is trying to get over these kind of perfume you can name." days is 85.

-Ramblings of a Clerk

-By Sgt.
-John O'Neill

-The big attack jumped off at the early hour of ten o'clock, in the vicinity of Stampad, Germany.
+Quote of the Week By Camp Newspaper Service "The war will be over when our sons and husbands come home' Rep Helen Gahagan Douglas of California. the opportunity to visit the perfume fac- No matter what the subject, the chief tories at Grass.
+You can buy almost any point everyone is trying to get over these Ramblings of a Clerk By Sgt.
+John O'Neill The big attack jumped off at the early hour of ten o'clock, in the vicinity of Stampad, Germany.
 G-2 had reported that the enemy had two divisions of Morning Reports an three armored Form 20 divisions well dug in across the wide, blue-black Carters Inkstream.
-These defenses were well protected by heavy thumb tack fields and dug-in 'The Eradicators' from the 9th Typewriter Cover Air Force flew close support.
-The as-
+These defenses were well pro-Inkstream.
+These defenses were well pro-tected by heavy thumb tack fields and dug-in "D" bars.

-"D" bars.